ut-texas-robotics/shops/labs/Raise3D_StartupGuide.md

-# Raise3D Pro-2 Plus
+# Raise3D Pro2Plus and Pro3

-This article goes over the Raise3D Pro-2 Plus 3D printer in the RPL.
-Since the station does not yet have a dedicated workstation, you must use your own laptop to begin a print.
+This article goes over the Raise3D Pro2Plus and Pro3 3D printers in the DigiFab lab (AHG 1.106).
+The DigiFab lab has available desktops if you wish to use the software on those instead of downloading it on your personal computer.
+Feel free to skip to step II if you do not need to install IdeaMaker.

 ## Getting Started

 ### I. ideaMaker installation

+IdeaMaker is the slicer software users will use to import, set up, and then export prints for the Raise3D printers.
+If you already have ideaMaker installed or are using a DigiFab workstation computer, skip to step II.

 + Install ideaMaker to your local machine: https://www.raise3d.com/downloads/
 + When launching ideaMaker for the first time, you will need to select your printer model and filament diameters for this device.
-  - Printer Type: Raise3D Pro2 Plus
+  - Printer Type: Raise3D Pro2 Plus or Raise3D Pro3 *(Can adjust later if using the other machine)*
   - Extruder Count: 2
   - Use Heated Bed: Leave Checked
   - Left Extruder Filament: \[Raise3D\] PLA 1.75 mm
   - Right Extruder Filament: \[Raise3D\] PLA 1.75 mm

-Note that all Pro-2 Series printers use 1.75 mm filaments.
+*Note that all of our printers use 1.75 mm filaments.*

 ### II.
 Importing a Model

 + Select `Import Model` and select your .STL file.
+Alternately, drag and drop your .STL file onto the screen displaying the print bed.
   - To export .STL files from SOLIDWORKS: https://www.cati.com/blog/2016/06/exporting-stl-files-from-solidworks-for-3d-printing/
 + If successfully imported, your model should be seen in the ideaMaker workspace.
 Select which extruder you plan to print with.
 Default is left extruder.
 + From here, you can rotate or translate your model as needed using the tools located on the top toolbar.
   - It may be beneficial to rotate your model to decrease printing time and required supports.
 + If you are importing multiple models, ensure that they are not touching.
-  - When spacing models, it is reccomended to provide at least 10 mm of space in between each model.
+  - When spacing models, it is reccomended to provide at least 10 mm of space (~1 grid square) in between each model.
   - Verify that all models are placed correctly on the build plate.
 This can be done by setting the *Z* position of each model to 0.

 ### III.
 Slicing a Model